Other Voices

 Alex Manton

-This education kit provides detailed lesson plans and resource materials for stages four, five and six, including music one and music two.
+This education kit provides detailed lesson plans and resource materials for Stages 4, 5 and 6, including music one and music two.
 The activities in the kit draw together the key learning areas of composition, musicology, performance, and oral skills.
 The content utilises a range of musical genres from pop to arts music to assist the students in their understanding of the electronic genre and to provide a stepping stone into the art music of today.

 Lamorna Nightingale